Power electronics in electric cars

 The DC/DC converter

 Both fuel cells and the batteries in electric cars supply voltages beyond the 12 VDC or 24 VDC previously known in the automotive sector.
-In order to ensure the safety of infotainment system users and to avoid expensive and complex new developments, a low-voltage on-board power supply is still required in regenerative vehicles.
+In order to ensure the safety of infotainment system users, a low-voltage on-board power supply is still required in regenerative vehicles.
+This avoids expensive and complex new developments.
 Similar to the alternator coupled to the petrol engine in combustion vehicles, the DC/DC converter supplies the low-voltage system.
-For this purpose, the high-voltage converter converts the high voltage of the traction battery into a correspondingly lower voltage and supplies consumers such as air conditioning, power steering, lighting, etc.
+For this purpose, the high-voltage converter converts the high voltage of the traction battery into a correspondingly lower voltage.
+This supplies consumers such as air conditioning, power steering, lighting, etc.

 The onboard charger in the electric car